OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 and user `jdoe` has both a `customer` and `agent` role.
 You can confirm the same result in the Admin UI:

 .
-Click Manage &gt; Role.
+Click Manage > Role.
 .
 You should see both `Agent` and `Customer` in the Role List window that appears.
 .
-Click Agent &gt; Users.
+Click Agent > Users.
 You should see that only user `jdoe` is included as an Agent.
 .
-Click Back to Roles &gt; Customer &gt; Users.
+Click Back to Roles > Customer > Users.
 You should see that both users, `bjensen` and `jdoe` are included as Customers.